ReshmiVayyapuri/databasetests/README.md

 # SpecFlowDemo
-Demo project of specification-by-example on GitHub pages using SpecFlow, NUnit 3 and Selenium Web-Driver
+Demonstration of specification-by-example on GitHub pages using SpecFlow, NUnit 3 and Selenium Web-Driver

 ## Synopsis

-The project is demonstration of Specification-By-Example (BDD) on GitHub pages, it included features in the GitHub login page and dashboard in Cucumber (Gherkin) in SpecFlow.
-The implementation of the steps in using the UI - by Selenium WebDriver, this is also a demo for best practices of Selenium (PageObjects,etc.) together with best practices of SpecFlow
+The project is demonstration of Specification-By-Example (BDD) on GitHub login and dashboard pages.
+With Cucumber (Gherkin) features implemented by SpecFlow.
+The implementation of the steps is using Selenium WebDriver using best practices of Selenium (PageObjects,etc.) together with best practices of SpecFlow.

 ## Code Example